 Paul, the author of New Testament doctrine of grace emphasizes the place of personal holiness.
 We are to ‘cleanse’ ourselves to become a vessel of honor.
 There is good news here:

 - Things are not yet in their final state.
 Change in status can be experienced.
-Clay pots can become ‘golden.’
+In God’s economy, clay pots can become ‘golden.’
 Silver can become ‘wood.’

-Yes I am His servant, and I must wait out in the hall.
+“Yes, I am His servant, but I must wait out in the hall.
 I haven’t been faithful.
 So I sit in His waiting room, waiting for His call.
-This is for my good, and for the Church.
-And Father knows best.
+This is for my good.
+And my Father knows what is best.”